erviveksoni/gesture-controlled-raspberrypi-rover/README.md

 #### Software
 * Setting up an MQTT communication: I found this very helpfull post on setting up and using MQTT communication between a [Raspberry Pi and NodeMCU](https://www.instructables.com/id/How-to-Use-MQTT-With-the-Raspberry-Pi-and-ESP8266/).
 Follow till section `Step 3: Testing the Broker` of the post.
 Keep a note of the MQTT credentials
-* Installing Python Client (paho-mqtt) on Raspberry Pi `sudo pip3 install paho-mqtt`
+* Install Python Client (paho-mqtt) on Raspberry Pi `sudo pip3 install paho-mqtt`
 * Download this Repository on the Raspberry Pi
   `git clone https://github.com/erviveksoni/gesture-controlled-raspberrypi-rover`